give-me/vpn/README.md

 1. Make some preparations:
     1. Buy a subscription for [NordVPN](https://nordvpn.com/).
-    1. Install Outline Manager in order to have a possibility to generate and manage keys.
+    3. Optionally, install Outline Manager in order to have a possibility to generate and manage keys.
 Install Outline Client App in order to have a possibility to connect your devices to a server that you will create later.
 Links to download the Outline Manager and Outline Client App [can be found here](https://getoutline.org/).
+    2. Optionally, get a free account for [Cloudflare for Teams](https://www.cloudflare.com/teams/) in order to use your server as a gateway.
-    1. Create a new server based on Ubuntu using [DigitalOcean](https://digitalocean.com/) or another similar service.
+    4. Create a new server based on Ubuntu using [DigitalOcean](https://digitalocean.com/) or another similar service.

 2. Connect to the server via SSH and log in as root if needed: